 - Malformations of blood vessels in the brain or spinal cord (Arteriovenous malformations--AVM)

 Treatments for these conditions are highly specialized and personalized for each of our young patients.
-Care may include medication, surgery, and Neurointerventional therapies such as intra-arterial administration of pharmacologic agents; we have a dedicated team of PM&R physicians available for both inpatient and outpatient rehabilitative services for better long term outcomes.
+Care may include medication, surgery and Neurointerventional therapies such as intra-arterial administration of pharmacologic agents.
+We have a dedicated team of physical medicine and rehabilitation (PM&R) physicians available for both inpatient and outpatient rehabilitative services for better long term outcomes.

 To provide your child with the best care possible, our board-certified team includes highly-skilled specialists in the following divisions:

 In addition to our team, your child has access to physicians in more than 40 pediatric sub-specialties at Children’s National — the largest pediatric specialty presence in the Washington, D.C. region.
 We also recognize that rehabilitation care is a key component of post-stroke care and we have a dedicated team of PM&R experts available for both inpatient and outpatient rehabilitative services.